 How many players does it take to beat Articuno in Pokémon Go?

-Although it is technically possible for two high level Trainers to take on Articuno under the best of circumstances, you may need four or five if you're lower level or missing the top counters.
+Although it is technically possible for two high level Trainers to take on Articuno under the best of circumstances, you may need three or four if you're lower level or missing the top counters.

 - Snow will boost Articuno's Ice type attacks and your Steel type counters.

 - Partially Cloudy weather will boost Articuno's Ancient Power, as well as your Rock type counters.